Document Type : مقالههای پژوهشی

 Abstract

-Materials and methods: This prospective cohort study was conducted in the dental treatment centers of Isfahan on patients requiring phase I (non-surgical) periodontal treatment.
-The patients completed the demographic information checklist and the illness perception questionnaire on two occasions, once before the treatment and once in two weeks till one month period after the treatment.
-Statistical tests were performed at the five percent error level using SPSS software version 27.
+Materials and Methods: This prospective cohort study was conducted in the dental treatment centers of Isfahan on patients requiring phase I (non-surgical) periodontal treatment.
+Patients completed the demographic information checklist and the illness perception questionnaire at two time points: once before the treatment and once between two weeks to one month after treatment.
+Statistical tests were performed at a significance level of 5% using SPSS software version 27.

-Findings: The findings of this study show that non-surgical periodontal treatment affects the participants' perception of their disease.
-The emotional and the cognitive mean score has decreased significantly after the treatment, and the ability to understand the disease variable has also increased significantly.
-It was observed that the variables of gender, age, cognitive, emotional and the ability to understand the disease (before treatment) are not relevant to the improvement of the disease.
+Results: The findings of this study show that non-surgical periodontal treatment affects the participants' perception of their disease.
+The emotional and cognitive mean scores have decreased significantly after the treatment, and the ability to understand the disease variable has also increased significantly.
+It was observed that the variables of gender, age, cognitive, emotional and the ability to understand the disease (before treatment) were not relevant to disease improvement.
 Also, the greater the severity of the periodontal disease is, the higher the average score of illness perception can be.
-However, no significant change was observed between the changes in the perception of the disease before and after the treatment, between different levels of periodontal disease.
+However, no significant difference was observed in the changes of illness perception before and after the treatment, between different levels of periodontal disease severity.

-Conclusion: The illness perception changes before and after non-surgical periodontal treatment and affects the coping mechanisms of the patients.
-However, no specific relationship was observed between the clinical improvement of periodontal disease and the illness perception among patients.
+Conclusion: Illness perception changes before and after non-surgical periodontal treatment and influences patients' coping behaviors.
+However, no specific relationship was observed between the clinical improvement of periodontal disease and illness perception among patients.